Waveform-Analytics/measles_data/src/index.md

   }))}
 </div>

+---

 ## The Role of Vaccine Decline: Why Measles is Back

-Measles outbreaks don’t just happen randomly—they occur when vaccination rates drop below the herd immunity threshold of 95%.
-That’s the percentage of people who need to be vaccinated to prevent widespread outbreaks.
+Measles outbreaks don't just happen randomly—they occur when vaccination rates drop below the herd immunity threshold of 95%.
+That's the percentage of people who need to be vaccinated to prevent widespread outbreaks.

 Unfortunately, vaccination rates have been steadily declining, especially in certain states where policies have weakened school vaccine requirements.